-The National Junior Honor Society chapter of Alston Middle School is a duly chartered and affiliated chapter of this prestigious national organization.
+The Alston Middle School chapter of The National Junior Honor Society is a duly chartered and affiliated chapter of this prestigious national organization.
 Membership is open to those students who meet the required standards in five areas of evaluation: scholarship, service, leadership, character, and citizenship.
 Students are selected for membership by majority vote of a five-member principal-appointed faculty council, which bestows this honor upon qualified students on behalf of the faculty of our school.

 Students in grades seven and eight are eligible for membership.
 For the scholarship criterion, a student must have an cumulative grade of 80 or better at the end of first semester.
 Each fall, those students who meet this criterion are invited to complete a Candidate Form that provides the faculty council with information regarding the candidate’s leadership and service.